timlheller/admixturegraph_tutorial/README.md

  ```

 ## Fitting data to tree topology
 To fit the data now, we run the command qpgraph and specify the f2 statistics as the first and the tree topology as the second argument.
-The column $score displays the model fit for the data on the topology.
-We can plot these admixture and drift values using the $edges column.
+The column ```$score``` displays the model fit for the data on the topology.
+We can plot these admixture and drift values using the ```$edge```s column.

 If you have all elements within the candidate_graphs, we can automate the fitting and evaluation of every graph as follows: